DIVD-NL/web-www-v2/content/who-we-are/_index.en.md

 ---
 title: Who we are
 opener: We are the safe-keepers of the digital world
 intro: Five years ago, a few enthusiastic ethical hackers founded the Dutch Institute of Vulnerability Disclosure (DIVD) to make the digital world safer.
-Today, our team has grown to over 130 dedicated and skilled individuals, all working together towards the same mission.
+Today, our team has grown to over 161 dedicated and skilled individuals, all working together towards the same mission.
 missionandhistory:
   title: History
   intro: "This wonderful adventure started with the work of hacker Victor Gevers, who was already scanning and notifying the whole world for 20 years.
-Together with Parliamentarian cybermum Astrid Oosenbrug, writer/researcher and talk show host Chris van ‘t Hof, he registered Dutch Institute of Vulnerability Disclosure (DIVD) as a foundation on 26 September 2019.
-After the launch CISO/hacker Frank Breedijk and Security Analyst Lennaert Oudshoorn joined and started the first case in January 2020: Citrix, notifying 546 potential victims in the Netherlands."
+Together with Parliamentarian cybermum Astrid Oosenbrug, writer/researcher and talk show host Chris van ‘t Hof, he registered Dutch Institute of Vulnerability Disclosure (DIVD) as a foundation on 26 September 2019."
   description: "After the launch CISO/hacker Frank Breedijk and Security Analyst Lennaert Oudshoorn joined and started the first case in January 2020: Citrix, notifying 546 potential victims in the Netherlands.
 After this first media exposure many hackers and partners joined.
 Together they drew up a Code of Conduct to comply with the rules of vulnerability disclosure.
 In that year, 13 more cases followed, notifying 58K potential victims worldwide."
 communicationmanager:
   name: Max van der Horst